Snapper Carr: Young Justice

 The character of Snapper Carr has a major recurring role in the comic book Young Justice.
 The T-shirt running gag begun in Hourman continues in Young Justice.

 Young Justice is a group of superheroes composed of teenagers and young adults.
-Initially, the group was mentored by the Red Tornado, but in Young Justice #38, the super-fast hero known as Impulse (Bart Allen) decides to leave the group to live a life away from super-heroics.
+Initially, the group was mentored by Red Tornado, but in Young Justice #38, Impulse (Bart Allen) decides to leave the group to live a life away from super-heroics.
 Robin (Tim Drake) resigns, too, feeling no one trusts him.
 Wonder Girl (Cassie Sandsmark) asks Red Tornado for help, and he persuades Snapper Carr to provide daily oversight of the group.
 Snapper Carr appears irregularly over the remaining publication history of Young Justice.
 He appeared in issues #39, #40, and #41, but not in issues #42, #43, #44, or #45.
 Snapper reappeared in issues #46 and #47, but wasn't in issue #48.
 He returned in issue #49, did not appear in issue #50, and returned again in issue #51.
 Snapper Carr appeared in the remaining issues of Young Justice, which ended its publication run with issue #55.

 During and after Snapper Carr's run in Young Justice, the character appeared in cameos three times in other comic books.
 The first appearance was when he attended Green Arrow's funeral.
 The second appearance showed him hanging out with the Justice League during a meeting with the Avengers from Marvel Comics.
 The third appearance was when he attended Green Arrow's wedding to Black Canary.
 In this last outing, Snapper's invitation to the wedding is stolen and restolen by a host of villains, but Snapper manages to attend the event all the same.